StarkitRobots/RhAL/README.md

 # RhAL

-Rhoban hardware abstraction library.
+Starkit hardware abstraction library.
 You can use it to interract with the supported devices.

 ## Documentation